TIMELINE OF RELEVANT DATES

 26 April 2018.
 Judgement from the Netherlands Utrecht Court regarding Morgan’s EC Certificate is released.
 The Free Morgan Foundation requested that the Certificate be annulled because Loro Parque was likely to breed Morgan, which is not permitted for a wild-born (Annex A) orca, under the EU law Council Regulation 338/97.
 The Court ruled that the submission was well founded and that the Netherlands Authorities have the ability to void (annul) the Certificate, despite the Authorities claim otherwise.

 21 September 2018.
-Veterinarian Geraldine Lecave, who has been employed as a contractor by Loro Parque for many years and appears in a video released today.
+Veterinarian Geraldine Lecave, who has been employed as a contractor by Loro Parque for many years appeared in a video released today.
 When speaking about predicting the date that Morgan would give birth, she states; “We believe the total gestation time for a killer whale is 17 and a half months, plus or minus two months.”
 She goes on to state “We have the exact date that she [Morgan] ovulated and if we calculated those 17 and a half months, that would be the 20th of September.” (i.e., the prediction was that Morgan would give birth on the 20th).
+One might question; How did Loro Parque only now discover the exact date of Morgan’s ovulation? and that would lead one to ask; Why didn’t know Loro Parque know this earlier (or have they been lying this whole time?)